- Posing at Eric Morecambe’s statue on Morecambe seafront

 - Ascent: 250 Metres Approx.

 A relaxed start today on our final day of the trip.
 Just 25 miles to go on a lovely meandering route through the pretty villages of this part of East Yorkshire.
 At the mid-point of the cycling we’ll be stopping at Burton Agnes for a short break at which point we’ll be able to see the impressive Burton Agnes Hall and Manor House.
 Burton Agnes is also famous for its annual Scarecrow Festival.
 From here, the route rises up a little onto the Woodgate Roman Road, with its impressive views of the North Sea.

 The ride then descends through Bridlington’s Old Town for a final spin along the promenade.
 With its views of Flamborough Head, famous for its stunning white cliffs further to the east this is a fitting end to your Way of the Roses cycling journey with Skedaddle.
 Handshakes and slaps on the back accepted and photos dutifully taken its time for a well deserved lunch and ice cream.

-Time now to load the bikes on the trailer and hop aboard our support vehicle(s) for the return journey to York (approx. 1.5hrs).
-Once back in York, we’ll reunite those travelling by car with their vehicles or drop those departing by train at the station.
+Time now to load the bikes on the trailer and hop aboard our support vehicle(s) for the return journey to Thirsk (approx. 1.5hrs).
+Once back in Thirsk, we’ll reunite those travelling by car with their vehicles or drop those departing by train at the station.
 If travelling by train please book trains departing no earlier than 6pm.